 Mother and Child Theme

-Frida Kahlo, born as Magdalena Carmen Frida Kahlo y Calderón in Coyoacán, Mexico City, Mexico – is one of the most famous successful women artists in history.
+FRIDA KAHLO (1907-1954)"Feet, what do I want them for if I have wings to fly?" - Frida Kahlo.
+Frida Kahlo, born as Magdalena Carmen Frida Kahlo y Calderon in Coyoacan, Mexico City, Mexico - is one of the most famous successful women artists in history.
 Known for her unique taste, she has become an image and an icon for art as empowerment in women.
 As a child, Frida was always into the arts.
 However, she developed polio in her younger years that deformed her right leg, and affected her life.

 Kahlo's use of "jolielaide" (French term, translates to "beautiful ugly") directly challenges the constant pairing of female power with physical beauty.
 She was unapologetically feminist.
 Even in her art, it showed.
 Her subjects' unsympathetic expressions challenge the commonality of the passive woman, and have no interest in appeasing the male gaze.
 Instead of a litany of muses, she described her use of herself as her subject, "I am my own muse, I am the subject I know the best."

 Female Empowerment Art: An Icon of StrengthIn the 1990s, Frida served as an icon of successful women for the Chicanos, the feminist movement, and the LGBTQ movement.
 Kahlo's work has is continually celebrated for its uncompromising depiction of the female experience and form.
 Her fashion statement was also very notable; she had a love for all things eccentric.
 Her signature is her long flowy skirts (which we later on discovered was a way of hiding her legs) and a flower crown in her head.
 This way one way of using art as empowerment for herself, too.